AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/workers-property.md

 **To access a worker instance**:

 1. On your local workstation, change to your project directory.
 1. Use SSH to log in to the remote environment.
+Use the `worker` option to connect to a specific worker instance.

    ```bash
    magento-cloud ssh --worker=<worker-name>